mage2click/m2c/README.md

 This setup assumes you are running Docker on a computer with at least 6GB of allocated RAM, a dual-core, and an SSD hard drive.

 This configuration has been tested on macOS.
 Linux based systems still require testing.
+Any testing are welcomed!

 ## Installation